OS Maps online FAQ

 - Standard: a zoomable map that shows everything from country overview to detailed road maps

-- National Park Pathways: The standard map that also highlights the National Parks and all the footpaths.
+- National Park Pathways: The standard map plus highlighting National Parks footpaths.
 Use this for the automatic Snap to Path routing.
 Premium subscribers only

-- Standard + OS Leisure maps: Shows various scales of leisure mapping, automatically selected as you zoom in: Overview, 1:1 million, 1:250, 000 (Road), 1: 50 000 scale (Landranger) or 1: 25 000 scale (Explorer) as you zoom in.
+- OS Leisure maps: Shows various scales of leisure mapping, automatically selected as you zoom in: Overview, 1:1 million, 1:250, 000 (Road), 1: 50 000 scale (Landranger) and 1: 25 000 scale (Explorer) as you zoom in.
 Automatic Snap to Path routing is available at 1:25k scale.
 Premium subscribers only

 - Aerial: Zoomable aerial photography

 Use the ‘layers’ button in the bottom to switch between the different map layers.
-OS 1:25,000 scale and OS 1:50,000 scale map layers are only available to Premium subscribers.
+OS Leisure maps and Aerial 3D map layers are only available to Premium subscribers.
 Standard and aerial imagery is available to Premium subscribers, guests and registered users.

 The maps cover Great Britain (England, Wales and Scotland) only.
 The Isle of Man is available in Standard, Aerial and leisure maps down to 1:50 000 scale only.